Paperback

 The print edition of Ashrams of India is available in limited quantities due to its extensive size and large shipping weight.
 The print edition comes in two separate volumes, and is only available for sale as a set of two.
 It is available in New Zealand at Unity Books Auckland, Scorpio Books Christchurch, Bruce McKenzie Booksellers Palmerston North and Possibilities Richmond, Nelson.

-Sorry, no orders for paperback editions taken as we are currently out of stock, available as eBook only for the moment, until we restock.
+Sorry, no orders for paperback editions can be accepted as we are currently out of stock, available as eBook only for the moment, until we restock.

 Total Price with Shipping: